sharket/linux-lvm-backups/README.md

 ## Linux LVM backup script

 ### Main goals of this script:
-* Provides better alternative than using disk cloning tools (ie. Clonezilla) as a backup strategy
+* Provides better alternative than using disk cloning tools (ie. Clonezilla) as a bitwise backup strategy
 * Creates full image of a disk partition using LVM snapshot and dd
-* Doesn't interfere nor interrupt normal operation of the system and can be run in the background, thanks to the nature of LVM
+* Doesn't interfere with nor interrupt normal operation of the system and can be run in the background, thanks to the nature of LVM
 * Backups are compressed with pigz, utilizing multiple CPU cores
 * Backups are fully encrypted
 * Can be scheduled to run unattended using cron etc.